cincoutprabu/ios-mixed-reality-driving/README.md

 # iOS Mixed Reality Car Driving

 The idea is to build a prototype iOS app, with features to drive a toy car remotely using hand gestures, voice control and virtual reality headset.
-Imagine you are wearing a Google Cardboard virtual reality headset and seeing the live video stream from a toy car, and you're holding a steering wheel in your hand and saying voice commands to drive the car.
+Imagine you are wearing a Google Cardboard virtual reality headset and seeing the live video stream from a toy car, and you're holding a steering wheel in your hand and use voice commands and steering wheel to drive the car.

 The iOS app interfaces with following devices: